DMSC-Instrument-Data/dress/docs/index.rst

 DRESS - Data Reduction for ESS
 ==============================

-This is a package containing the utilities to perform data reduction at ESS.
+This is a Python package that provides tools to perform neutron data reduction at the European Spallation Source.

 Documentation
 =============